What is Survival Swimming?

 Once children learn to roll over to float, relax and breathe whenever air is needed, they can truly swim, stay afloat, conquer fear, and experience the joy of swimming.

 It's not just about being comfortable in the water, it's being able to swim and survive.
 Empower your child with the skills needed to safely enjoy the water!
 Discover the Safety First Swim School Difference today!

 How Are Lessons Structured?

-Initial lessons with Safety First Swim are one-on-one Personalized Private Lessons, approximately 15 minutes in length (10 minute swim, 5 minute parent consultation), 4 days per week for 4-6 weeks.
+Initial lessons with Safety First Swim are one-on-one Personalized Private Lessons, approximately 15 minutes in length (10 minute swim, 5 minute parent consultation), 4 days per week for 8 weeks.
+The eight week program includes 2 weeks of make up lessons.
 Each lesson builds upon the previous day's lesson, so there is measurable progress each week.

 Where are lessons held?

-Safety First Swim School conducts its lessons at our private residence and the West Orange Country Club, both located in Winter Garden, FL.
-Both locations offer heated pools.
-Private lessons are also available to be conducted at your home or community pool.
-Instructors typically travel to student’s pools in the Central Florida area in the afternoons.
+Safety First Swim School conducts its lessons at our private residence and the West Orange Country Club, both pools are heated and located in Winter Garden, FL.

 What is the Parent's Role?

 We encourage parents of toddlers to get in the water for the first few lessons so that your child will experience less stranger and separation anxiety.
 Our goal for children of all ages is to establish a relationship of trust between your child and the instructor.
 Once this occurs, your child will learn to trust him/herself in the water and real progress begins.